David J. Helfand, Interim Chair

 Alan Jeffrey Giacomin

 Editor-in-Chief of the AIPP journal Physics of Fluids, Jeffrey Giacomin holds the NSERC Tier 1 Canada Research Chair in Rheology and is Professor of Chemical Engineering and of Mechanical & Materials Engineering at Queens University at Kingston.
-Jeffrey is former President of The Society of Rheology and now serves as Associate Editor for Business of the Journal of Rheology, the archival journal of The Society of Rheology.
+Jeffrey is President of the Canadian Society of Rheology, former President of The Society of Rheology and former Associate Editor for Business of the Journal of Rheology, the archival journal of The Society of Rheology.
 For nearly 20 years, Jeffrey directed the Rheology Research Center of the University of Wisconsin-Madison.
-He has been named Professor of the French Academy of Sciences and he holds the title of Honorary Associate Member of the Institute of Non-Newtonian Fluid Mechanics in Wales.
+He has been named Professor of the French Academy of Sciences, Fellow of The Society of Rheology, and he holds the title of Honorary Associate Member of the Institute of Non-Newtonian Fluid Mechanics in Wales.

 Ivan Petrov is Principal Research Scientist at the Frederick Seitz Materials Research Laboratory, Adjunct Professor of Materials Science, and 1998-2010 Director of the Center for Microanalysis of Materials at the University of Illinois at Urbana-Champaign.
 He has been Professor of Physics at Linköping University, Sweden since 2010 and was Visiting Professor of Surface Engineering at Sheffield Hallam University, UK from 2000-2012.